itzmidinesh/itzmidinesh/README.md

 ### Hi there 👋 My full name is Dinesh Anbazhagan, you can call me Dinesh.
 ---
-- 🌍 I'm located in India
+- 🌍 Located in India
+- ⚛️ My current work that is live https://www.motherscarediabetescentre.com/
+- 🌱 Proficient in developing web applications using Django framework
+- 🌱 Proficient in Responsive Web Design using Html, CSS and JavaScript
+- 🌱 Proficient in Python to create scripts to automate tasks
-- 🌱 I’m currently learning Flutter
+- 🌱 Currently learning Flutter
-- 👯 I’m open to collaborate on projects
+- 👯 Open to collaborate on projects
-- 🤔 I’m looking for help with learning Flutter
 - 📫 You can reach me at [itzmidinesh@gmail.com](mailto:itzmidinesh@gmail.com)